flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 * `fm.print.conf` prints the current parameters in FlashR.
 * `fm.print.features` prints the featurs that have been compiled into FlashR when FlashR is installed.

+## Guidelines for FlashR programmers

+Although FlashR tries to provide a familiar environment for R users, there is some difference between R and FlashR.
+The biggest difference is that FlashR does not allow users to modify individual elements in a vector or a matrix.
+FlashR intentionally chooses so for the sake of performance.
+FlashR stores vectors and matrices on SSDs.
+Modifying individual elements results in read-modify-write to SSDs, which causes many small random I/O. It causes efficiency issues and these operations are harmful to SSDs.
+By forbidding modifying individual elements, FlashR advocates array-oriented programming to achieve superior efficiency.

 ### Lazy evaluation and matrix materialization

 FlashR gains performance by lazily evaluating most of the matrix operations and merging them into a single execution.
 As such, the matrices output from most of the matrix operations (all generalized matrix operations and most of the "base" functions) do not contain actual computation results.
+This strategy dramatically improves performance for most of computation, but it may have some cost in some cases.
+As such, programmers sometimes need to provide FlashR some hints to achieve the maximal performance.

 In a simple example of `mat1 + mat2`, the output of this operation stores the computation and the input matrices, instead of actual computation results.

 ```R
 > mat1 <- fm.runif.matrix(1000, 10)